-- a private limited company (BV);
+- a private limited company (bv)

-- a public limited company (NV);
+- a public limited company (nv)

-- a cooperative association;
+- a cooperative association

-- a mutual insurance association;
+- a mutual insurance company/association

-- an association or foundation maintaining one or more businesses of a certain size (i.e. €4.4 million annual turnover in last 2 financial years).
+- an association or foundation that runs one or more businesses of a certain size (with a minimum of €6 million annual turnover in the last 2 financial years)

-You must file your annual accounts on time.
-How you do this, depends on your business category (small, mid-sized or large; in Dutch).
-If you own a private or public limited company in the 'small' business category, you can file your annual accounts online (in Dutch) yourself.
-When using an intermediary, they must always use the Standard Business Reporting software (SBR) when filing digitally.
+You have to file your annual accounts with the Dutch Chamber of Commerce (KVK).
+Most companies will have to file digitally.
+It depends on the size of your company (micro, small, medium-sized, or large) which requirements apply on how to file your annual accounts and which information your financial statements must contain.
+If you own a private or public limited company in the 'micro' or 'small' business category, you should file your annual accounts online yourself.
+If you use an intermediary, they must always use the Standard Business Reporting software (SBR) when filing digitally.

 Foreign legal entities

-In addition, the following foreign legal entities must file their annual accounts in the Netherlands:
+The following foreign legal entities must file their annual accounts in the Netherlands: